YourAnime-moe/youranime.moe/README.md

 means, whatever is on `heroku` is being used in production!
 The `master` is just more of a formality.
 Also, I don't want to make `heroku` my main branch to avoid desasters.

+#### Technologies
+The following technologies made this app into what it is today:
+- [Ruby on Rails 5](http://rubyonrails.org/) (Server-side and API development)
+- [Materialize CSS](http://materializecss.com/) (JavaScript and CSS library, similar to Bootstrap)
+- [jQuery](https://jquery.com/) (Various JavaScript libraries, mostly used for AJAX here)
+- [Slim](http://slim-lang.com/) (Jade-based Ruby HTML generator, make the HTML easier to read when developing)
+- Python (Used for generating video thumbnails.
+Still needs a lot of work)
+- Ruby (Other than Ruby of Rails, lots of cool Ruby libraries are used - See [Gemfile](Gemfile))
+- _and more to come!_

 #### RESTful API
 The application comes with a JSON API.
 It is not fully functionally yet, but allows you to login, get information about the current user, get a list of available shows